 Just like the IPCC reports themselves, the way IPCC authors engage with the public should be based on the best available evidence.
 This is the first time such guidance has been produced for the world’s leading scientific body on climate change, the IPCC (Intergovernmental Panel on Climate Change).

-With a wealth of research on the science of climate change communication and a focus on practical tips and case studies, this Handbook serves as a valuable resource for IPCC authors – as well as the wider scientific community – to engage audiences with climate change.
+The handbook sets out six principles for effective communication.
+With a wealth of research on the science of climate change communication and a focus on practical tips and case studies, this handbook serves as a valuable resource for IPCC authors – as well as the wider scientific community – to engage audiences with climate change.

 The handbook was featured in the Guardian in an article called ‘Communicating the science is a much needed step for UN panel’.

 The handbook has also kindly been translated by volunteers into Italian and Mandarin.

 "This is a beautiful Handbook and I wish I could have received such guidance when I was first involved as an IPCC author".

 Dr Valérie Masson Delmotte (Co-chair of IPCC WGI)